The balanced-varied diet provides the body with all the nutrients required to maintain a healthy body and mind, supporting tissue regeneration.

 The composition of foods, cooking methods, and eating habits significantly impact.

-The quantities (mainly of animal proteins) and the composition of the foods are very important.
-A healthy diet must include all nutrients and especially generous amounts of natural plant foods.
+The quantities (mainly of animal proteins) and the composition of the foods are significant.
+A healthy diet must include all nutrients and exceptionally generous amounts of natural plant foods.

 1 The composition of foods is of very high importance.